Covert Communication over Adversarially Jammed Channels: Proof of theorem

 \begin{claim} For any typical $\z$ and any conditionally typical type class $\txz$, the expected number of codewords falling into $\txz$ is super-polynomially large, i.e.,

 Further, with probability at least $1-\exp(-2^{\mathcal{O}(\sqrt{n})})$ over the code design, a randomly chosen code $\C$ satisfies

-\end{claim} The proof of Claim~\ref{claim:ratio1} follows from the Chernoff bound, and can be found in Appendix~\ref{appendix:ratio1}.
-It is worth noting that the number of codewords in $\txz$ essentially reflects James' uncertainty about the transmitted codeword.
-Given the observation of $\z$ and the oracle revealed information $\tau =\txz$, James knows that the transmitted codeword must belong to $\txz$, but each of the codeword in $\txz$ is equally likely from his perspective. \begin{definition} A codeword $\x$ is killed by a jamming vector $\s$ if $\x$ is pushed out of the list decoder by $\s$, i.e., $\x \notin \mathcal{L}(\x+\s)$. \end{definition} If magically James is able to find a jamming vector $\s$ such that each of the codeword in $\txz$ is killed by $\s$, then the jamming vector must result in a decoding error since the true transmitted codeword $\x$ belongs to $\txz$ and is killed by $s$.
+\end{claim} The first part of Claim~\ref{claim:ratio1} is due to the fact that the relative throughput $r = t(q,\epsilon_d)I_B(p,q) - \delta$ is larger than the normalized mutual information $t(q,\epsilon_d)I_J(q)$ of the BSC($q$) from Alice to James, while the second part follows from the Chernoff bound.
+Thus, Claim~\ref{claim:ratio1} relies critically on the fact that the channel from Alice to James is sufficiently noisy.
+We provide the detailed proof of Claim~\ref{claim:ratio1} in Appendix~\ref{appendix:ratio1}. \begin{remark} With the help of the oracle revealed information $\tau =\txz$, James knows the transmitted codeword must belong to $\txz$, but each of the codeword in $\txz$ is equally likely from his perspective.
+Thus, the number of codewords in $\txz$ essentially reflects James' uncertainty about the transmitted codeword.
+It is critical in our proof that James' uncertainty should be large enough, and this is exactly what Claim~\ref{claim:ratio1} shows. \end{remark}

+We say a codeword $\x$ is \emph{killed} by a jamming vector $\s$ if $\x$ is pushed out of the list decoder by $\s$, i.e., $\x \notin \mathcal{L}(\x+\s)$.
+If magically James is able to find a jamming vector $\s$ such that each of the codeword in $\txz$ is killed by $\s$, then the jamming vector must result in a decoding error --- this is because the true transmitted codeword $\x$ belongs to $\txz$ and is also killed by $\s$.
 Fortunately, Claim~\ref{claim:ratio2} below shows that for typical $\z$ and $\txz$, with probability super-exponentially close to one (over the code design), no matter which $\s \in \{0,1\}^n$ James chooses, only a decaying fraction of codewords in $\txz$ are killed by $\s$ (as illustrated in Fig.~\ref{fig:kill}).
-The proof of Claim~\ref{claim:ratio2} is deferred to Appendix~\ref{appendix:ratio2}.

 \begin{claim}[{\bf Myopic list-decoding lemma}] For any typical $\z$ and any conditionally typical type class $\txz$, with probability at least $1 - \exp\left(-2^{\mathcal{O}(\sqrt{n})}\right)$ over the code design,